Skip to content

 http://localhost/server-status

--w, --warning WARN Set the WARN threshold for the number of workers
+-w, --warning WARN WARN threshold for the percentage of workers processing

 Usage Examples